ehedman/sdlSpeedometer/README.md

 There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag-web/calculators/calculateDeclination)

 ### External Applications
-sdlSpeedometer in itself a very responsive application runing in an embedded system context with framebuffer SDL2.
-However, sdlSpeedometer can be parametized to launch almost any external application, even X based applications.
+sdlSpeedometer in itself is a very responsive application runing in an embedded system context with framebuffer SDL2.
+However, sdlSpeedometer can be parametized to launch almost any external application, even X based applications by means of a configuration tool invoked from the GUI.

 Two marine related applications  has been integrated successfully so far:

 If [OpenCPN](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:getting_started:opencpn_installation:raspberrypi_rpi2) is found in the run-time PATH, an extra launch icon will appear in the GUI.